-\begin{lemma} Let us have a learning problem $(\X,\Y,\mcH,\ell)$ as has been studied in this paper.
-Then, $(\X,\Y,\mcH,\ell)$ is PAC-learnable $\implies$ the Generalized Natarajan Dimension of $\mcH$ is finite. \end{lemma} \begin{proof} First, by Corollaries \ref{equiv_learn_cor} and \ref{gn_nat_cor}, we have an equivalent learning problem $(\X,\Y^C,\mcH^C,\ell^C)$ where $GNdim(\mcH,\ell) = Ndim(\mcH^C)$.
+\begin{proof} First, by Corollaries \ref{equiv_learn_cor} and \ref{gn_nat_cor}, we have an equivalent learning problem $(\X, \mcZ^C, \Y^C,\mcH^C,\ell^C)$ where $GNdim(\mcH,\ell) = Ndim(\mcH^C)$.
 We shall focus on this equivalent problem.
-Further, we will remove the $C$ superscript for ease of presentation.
+Further, we will remove the $C$ superscript for ease of presentation at times.

 We show the contrapositive.
 Suppose $GNdim(\mathcal{H},\ell) = \infty$.
 Then, by shattering, for any $m$ we can find a set of $2m$ points where $f_1,f_2,h \in \mathcal{H}$ such that $\sigma(f_1(x)) \neq \sigma(f_2(x))$ for all $x \in \{x_1,\dots, x_{2m}\}$ but $\sigma(h(x)) = \sigma(f_1(x))$ for $x \in \{x_1,\dots,x_m\}$ and $\sigma(h(x)) = \sigma(f_2(x))$ for the others.
-Let $T$ = $(2m)^m$, and ${h_1,...,h_T}$ be all of the functions that are guaranteed to exists by the shattering condition.
+Let $T$ = $2^{2m}$, and ${h_1,...,h_T}$ be all of the functions that are guaranteed to exists by the shattering condition.

 Let us define the distribution $D_{f_1}$ as follows: